Efficient Principally Stratified Treatment Effect Estimation in Crossover Studies with Absorbent Binary Endpoints: Notation and Identifiability

 In practice, we observe $(W,A,S,Y,S^c)\sim P$.
 We wish to identify the principally stratified mean outcomes with a parameter of this observed data distribution $P$.
 We make the following identifiability assumptions, where we note that here and throughout we use $\E$ to denote an expectation under $P$:

-\begin{enumerate}[series=identassumptions,label=(A\arabic*),ref=A\arabic*] \item $O=(W,A,S,Y,S^c)\sim P$ has the same distribution as $(W,A,\Ind_{A=1}S_1,Y_A,\Ind_{A=0} S_0^c)\sim P^F$. \end{enumerate} The above is implied by the consistency assumption, which states that $S_1=S$ if $A=1$, $Y=Y_A$, and $S^c=S_0^c$ if $A=0$.
-Using this weaker assumption (equality in distribution rather than sure equality) will simplify the proof of the upcoming Theorem~\ref{thm:falsifiability}.
+\begin{enumerate}[series=identassumptions,label=(A\arabic*),ref=A\arabic*] \item A draw of $O=(W,A,S,Y,S^c)$ from $P$ has the same distribution as a draw of \allowbreak$(W,A,\Ind_{A=1}S_1,Y_A,\Ind_{A=0} S_0^c)$ from $P^F$. \end{enumerate} The above is implied by the consistency assumption, which states that $S_1=S$ if $A=1$, $Y=Y_A$, and $S^c=S_0^c$ if $A=0$.
 We also make the following assumptions: \begin{enumerate}[resume=identassumptions,label=(A\arabic*),ref=A\arabic*] \item Ignorable treatment assignment: $A\independent (S_1,Y_0,Y_1) | W$, and \item Crossover assumption: for $P^F$ almost all $w$, $S_1|Y_0=0,W=w$ under $P^F$ has the same distribution as $S_0^c|Y_0=0,W=w$ under $P^F$. \end{enumerate} This assumption is ill-defined when $P^F(Y_0=0|W=w)=0$, but we note that it could be replaced by equality of the conditional subdistribution functions $S_1,Y_0=0|W=w$ and $S_0^c,Y_0=0|W=w$ under $P^F$.
 If only the effect at a single $s_1^\star$ is of interest, then the final assumption above could be replaced by the weaker assumption that, for $P^F$ almost all $w$, $P^F(S_1=s_1^\star|Y_0=0,W=w)=P^F(S_0^c=s_1^\star|Y_0=0,W=w)$.
 Note that, in either case, the third assumption above is implied by $S_0^c=S_1$ almost surely, but does not require this.
 As an example of the greater generality of the above assumption, it allows for a true underlying biomarker to be measured with error, where the conditional probability statement is then interpreted for the noised measurement of the underlying biomarker.
 Note also that this assumption becomes weaker as the baseline covariate $W$ become more predictive of $S_1$ and $S_0^c$.
 Therefore, using the richest possible baseline covariate by including all available subject-level information is expected to yield the most plausible crossover assumption.